pixelastic/blog.pixelastic.com/app/_drafts/2015-02-11-concatenate-compress-cache.md

 and 10 images, it will only launch the download of the 12 first elements.
 The 13th asset download will only be started once one of the 12th first will be finished.
-Once again, grouping your files together will allow you to have more open channels that will be used to download important assets of your page.
+Once again, grouping your files together will allow you to have more opened channels that will be used to download important assets of your page.

 CSS and JavaScript files can be very easily concatenated.
 You only have to